Segal K-theory factors through Waldhausen categories: Proofs of main results

-We claim that there is another Waldhausen category $\cat N(X)$ which produces an equivalent $K$-theory spectrum to $\Gamma S(\Null/X)$, which is morally similar to the $\Gamma$-construction but more evidently related to $\Null/X$ and more explicit.
+Our goal is to construct a Waldhausen category $\cat N(X)$ which produces an equivalent $K$-theory spectrum to $\Gamma S(\Null/X)$, in the spirit of the $\Gamma$-construction but more evidently related to $\Null/X$ and more explicit.
 In particular, the objects of $\cat N(X)$ are ``homotopically discrete'' retractive spaces over $X$, but the morphisms are quite different than just maps rel $X$.

 \begin{definition} Let $\cat N(X)$ be the category whose objects are retractive spaces